kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0271 Guidelines for subsidizing air carriers providing essential air transportation.md

 ### §271.6   Profit element.

-The reasonable return for a carrier for providing essential air service at an eligible place generally will be set at a flat percentage, typically 5 percent of that carrier's projected operating costs as established under §271.4, plus any applicable interest expenses on flight equipment.
+The reasonable return for a carrier for providing essential air service at an eligible place generally will be set at a flat percentage, typically 5 percent of that carrier's projected operating costs as established under [[Volume 4/A Economic regulations/0271 Guidelines for subsidizing air carriers providing essential air transportation.md#§271.4   Carrier costs.|§271.4]], plus any applicable interest expenses on flight equipment.

 \[ER-1398, 49 FR 49846, Dec.
 24, 1984, as amended at 60 FR 43524, 43525, Aug.
 22, 1995\]